xeago/gradblog/graduation/status-reports.md

 These reports contain a fortnightly summary of the activities and their results, according to my [performance plan — PI05](performance-plan.html#ref-PI05).

+# 2013-02-14 — Final countdown!
+No full status reports will happen since the last status report.
+This because there has been plenty of contact via other means with my supervisors.

 # 2013-01-28 — Are we there yet?
 The past two weeks were intense.
 I tested everything a final time.
 I deployed to my own AWS account.
 Waiting for an `OK` from Patrick and Julia.
 The extended